Europe

 5. Health and Lifespan

-The European Shorthair is one of the healthiest and longest-lived domestic cat breeds, with a well-evidenced lifespan of 15 to 20 years.
-This exceptional health profile is the direct result of its broad genetic base.
+The European Shorthair is among the healthiest and longest-lived domestic cat breeds, with a well-evidenced lifespan of 15 to 20 years.
+This health profile is the direct result of its broad genetic base.

 Genetic Diversity

 The European Shorthair’s gene pool is among the most diverse of any recognized domestic cat breed — a consequence of two thousand years of natural breeding rather than selective human programs that inevitably narrow genetic variation.
-This diversity produces strong immune function, low prevalence of heritable conditions, and a constitutional robustness that is genuinely remarkable.
+This diversity produces strong immune function, low prevalence of heritable conditions, and notable constitutional robustness.

 No Significant Breed-Specific Conditions